leonstel/leonstel.github.io/blogs/gmap3.md

 ### Fitting the Pieces

+To recap we have our store in place with some extra utils.
+Alongside Rxjs has accompanied our trip to the finish line.
-In the next article I will take this idea and combine it with another concept to make it even more practical.
+Hopefully you have had some aha moments working with state in combination with google maps.
+In the next article I will take the `GoogleMapInstance` and `Store` principles and combine it with another concept to make it even more practical to create custom google map components.

+Happy diving

 <p align="center">
     <img src="../assets/finding_xmen/shark_cage.jpg" />